conda-forge/conda-smithy/news/local-build.rst

 **Added:**

-* New ``build-locally.xsh`` script that is added to the root feedstock directory when ``conda smithy rerender`` is run.
+* New ``build-locally.py`` script that is added to the root feedstock directory when ``conda smithy rerender`` is run.
 This script runs conda build locally.
 Currently it only fully supports running docker builds.